yjaaidi/Chaos/documentation/disruptions_fr.md

             {
                 "error": {
-                    "message": "'wording' is a required property"
+                    "message": "'wordings' is a required property"
                 }
                 "meta": {}
             }